ispc-lab/RSKDD-Net/README.md

 ## Introduction

-The repository contains the source code and pre-train model of our paper published on NeurIPS 2020: `RSKDD-Net: Random Sample-based Keypoint Detector and Descriptor`.
+The repository contains the source code and pre-trained models of our paper (published on NeurIPS 2020): `RSKDD-Net: Random Sample-based Keypoint Detector and Descriptor`.

 <img src="./fig/rskdd_large.png"/>